Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

     });
   ```

-Suites can be used to make debugging easier in large test suites.
+Suites can be used to make debugging easier when you are using a large number of tests.
 Here is one recommended suite hierarchy:
 - Top level describe should contain the file path after src.
 - Second describe should contain the name of the Class/File being tested.
 - Subsequent describe blocks should contain the name of the function being tested.